wassname/repr-preference-optimization/research_journal.md

 Hmm the hrakl (actually ether) exp is stable, it gives a good output but not a good score.
 Maybe with some tweaking,
 - [ ] like do it on the side?
-- [ ] or without transform?
+- [x] or without transform? nah
 - ah I had dpo loss the right way up, now it seems to work, I guess I should try a long run....
-- [ ] also does softmax then logprob ratios make sense?
+- [ ] also does softmax then logprob ratios make sense? maybe use dir and ref_dir
-- [ ] with DPO I should not take the sum, that wayiit could be traced back to tokens.
+- [x] with DPO I should not take the sum, that wayiit could be traced back to tokens.
 Oh no wait rej and cho can no be compared this way as they have diff lengths etc

 Some interesting generation coming out, but dpo loss might be the wrong way up... also I think I should tkae mean of logprobs